leonp/thisdaysportion/_posts/2020-06-14-moon-in-a-dead-eye.md

 ---
 title: "Moon in a Dead Eye by Pascal Garnier"
 category: thinking
-sub: "Garnier is a riot, all done in 160 pages."
+sub: "Garnier is a riot, all done in 160 pages of slangy, sharp ultimately apocalyptic madness.
+Also: Richard Osman ripped the plot off shamlessly."
 ---

 I discovered Pascal Garnier serendipitously, shovelling five or so books from a library shelf into a bag before a trip up to somewhere or other flogging [our self-service system](https://dootrix.com/verso/).